Shreeep/cellularAutomaton/README.md

-# cellular_mips
+# Cellular Automaton

-Game of life cellular automaton generator, written in assembly.
+Similar to game of life, this program is a cellular automaton generator written in assembly.

-Written by Shree Nath.
+Author: Shree Nath